justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

  First sector: <Enter>

- Last sector: +2G # used +12G on latest install just to do it
+ # used +12G on one install just to do it
+ Last sector: +2G

  command (m for help): type

  partition number: 2

+# swap
- Hex value: 82 # swap
+ Hex value: 82

  command (m for help): n